tsaopy/tsaopy.github.io/notebook3-blood-cells.md

 ```
 <img src="https://raw.githubusercontent.com/tsaopy/tsaopy.github.io/main/assets/nb3_pic5.png" width="900">

-Now we are getting overall good posteriors.
-However, notice how there's a tail in the $a_1$ vs $F_0$ corner plot.
-We want to get rid of that and focus on th peaks, and for that we will try running yet another chain with updated priors.
+Now we are getting considerably better posteriors.
+However, notice how there's a tail in the $a_1$ vs $F_0$ corner plot, and there's still some outliers scattered on the other plots.
+We want to get rid of that and focus on the good looking peaks we got, and for that we will try running yet another chain with updated priors.

 ```